GreyMilton/house-of-games-api/testing-plan.md

   3. returns all reviews sorted by the date column when specified, defaulting to descending order.

-  4. returns all reviews sorted by another valid column when queried (other than the date column), defaulting to descending
+  4. returns all reviews sorted by another valid column with number values when queried (other than the date column), defaulting to descending

+  5. returns all reviews sorted by another valid column WITHOUT number values when queried (e.g. a string), defaulting to descending

   to test and implement: